Fatigue the Great RA Equalizer

 So the question presented is how do I deal with it?
 First I press through.
 I know that seems ridiculous to people who share RA.
 But it is in my make up to keep going, pressing, and trying to overcome anything that might slow me down.
 Pressing forward seldom works well.

-The second thing I do is bargain.
+So the second thing I do is bargain.
 I am a good bargainer when it comes to people, I have no such skill for RA.
 At best RA is a one way losing bargain.

-The best way to deal with this oppressive fatigue?
+So the best way to deal this oppressive fatigue?
 In my case the best way is to sit down and breathe.
 My wife says I am not a very good breather.
 So when I am feeling like things are difficult she advises I need to breathe.
 It takes little effort to breathe well, but sometimes even that seems difficult.
 Oh if you are wondering, no that does not work either.

 What works?